My User Manual

 I believe saying “I don’t know” can be an admirable sign of humility and intellectual curiosity.
 I especially value creating spaces where everyone is comfortable saying “I don’t know” to continually learn from one another.

 Much to the annoyance of some engineering friends (usually of the mechanical or civil variety), I believe that everything can always be improved.
-However, I’m mindful that this can become a liability, and I remind myself not to chase perfection if it gets in the way of getting things done.
+However, I’m mindful that this can become a liability when taken to the extreme, so I remind myself not to chase perfection if it gets in the way of getting things done.

 What bothers me

 Ego-driven incorrectness (or just ego)